some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 For all messages an optional acknowledgment (ACK) exists.
-These can be used in cases where the transport protocol (i.e. UDP) does not acknowledge a received message.
+These are defined for transport protocols (i.e. UDP) that do not acknowledge a received message.
 ACKs are only transported when the interface specification requires it.
 Only the usage of the REQUEST_ACK is currently specified in this document.
 All other ACKs are currently informational and do not need to be implemented.

 .. heading:: Return Code [8 Bit]
     :id: feat_req_someip_143